Import and Export Jobs

 - Stop polling once the job reaches a final state.

-- Surface failed rows or failure messages in your own UI or logs.
+- Show failed rows or failure messages in your own UI or logs.

 - Keep the original CSV and mapping version long enough to troubleshoot failed imports.